DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 <h3>Reactions</h3>
 <p>Izek can take up to three reactions per round, but only one per turn.
 If Izek would lose his reactions and isn't incapacitated, he loses one reaction instead.</p>
 <p><strong><em>Forceful Retreat.</em></strong> In response to taking damage from a melee attack, Izek makes a shove attack against the attacker.
 He can then immediately move up to 15 ft. away from the attacker without provoking opportunity attacks.</p>
 <p><strong><em>Vengeful Strike.</em></strong> In response to taking damage from an attack or spell, Izek can move up to 15 ft. toward the attacker without provoking opportunity attacks.
-He can then immediately make an attack with his battleaxe.</p>
+He can then immediately make an attack against that creature with his battleaxe.</p>
 </div>

 <br>